IBRice101/IBRice101.github.io/Uni/index.md

 - Grade: A
 - Description: This module introduces students to the cultural codes and formal content underlying the composition of popular cultural genres, as these are realised traditionally through films, and more contemporaneously through video games.
 - Coursework:
-    - Unit 1 (50%): Arrival An Analysis Through The Lens Of Sci-Fi Convention - Coursework can be found [here](media/ELE0012Assessment1.pdf)
+    - Unit 1 (50%): Arrival An Analysis Through The Lens Of Sci-Fi Convention - Coursework can be downloaded [here](media/ELE0012Assessment1.pdf)
-    - Unit 2 (50%): An Exploration of Dystopia in Alfonso Cuarón’s Children Of Men - Coursework can be found [here](media/ELE0012Assessment2.pdf)
+    - Unit 2 (50%): An Exploration of Dystopia in Alfonso Cuarón’s Children Of Men - Coursework can be downloaded [here](media/ELE0012Assessment2.pdf)

 ---